 In his current role as CQUniversity Pro Vice-Chancellor, Pierre provides strategic leadership in cultivating high-quality relationships with the university’s internal and external communities.
 Pierre holds a PhD in Industrial Psychology, is a registered psychologist with the Psychologists Board of Queensland and a member of the Australian Psychological Society.

 Pierre has a passion for Organisational Development and has consulting experience in a variety of sectors in Australia and South Africa.
 His primary aim is to foster a deep and pervasive culture of engagement to support the University’s mission to leverage its ‘power of place’ and reach its goal of becoming ‘Australia’s most engaged University’.

-As the CEO of Reef Catchments Mackay Whitsunday Inc, now Reef Catchments Mackay Whitsunday Isaac Ltd, Rob manages business and partnership development, leadership and strategic management of Reef Catchments operations.
+As the Chief Executive Officer of Reef Catchments Mackay Whitsunday Inc, now Reef Catchments Mackay Whitsunday Isaac Ltd, Katrina manages business and partnership development, leadership, and strategic management of Reef Catchments operations.

-As the Corporate Services Manager, Sally manages and supports the Corporate Operations and functions associated with Finance, Governance, Human Resource management, Communications, and IT.
+As the Business Manager of Reef Catchments, Traci manages and supports the corporate operations and functions associated with finance, governance, human resource management, communications, and IT.